06-reference

 "lots of people are concerned about ai replacing white collar work.
 Data engineering fits into that.
 Thinking lean into this technology.
 Augmentation, not replacement."

-This is the augmentation thesis that underpins Ray Data Co’s entire strategy.
-We’re not building an AI to replace data engineers at 01-projects/phdata/index — we’re building tools that make data engineers faster and more reliable.
+This is the augmentation thesis that underpins Ray Data Co's entire strategy.
+We're not building an AI to replace data engineers at [[01-projects/phdata/index]] -- we're building tools that make data engineers faster and more reliable.

 Key Ideas